 The appeal shall be considered and decided by an Appeal Decision-maker who is not the same person as the Investigator, the Title IX Coordinator, or the Decision-maker that reached the determination regarding responsibility or dismissal.
 The Appeal Decision-maker shall review the Notice of Appeal, the response of the non-appealing Party, and may review the record of the Hearing as necessary to reach a conclusion on the appeal.

-Decision on Appeal
+3.10.4 Decision on Appeal

 The Appeal Decision-maker shall issue a written decision describing the result of the appeal and the rationale for the result.
-The written decision shall, insofar as applicable, provide the same type of information required to be included in the initial written determination issued in connection with the Hearing.

-The decision on appeal shall be appropriate to the basis or bases for appeal, and may adopt one or more of the following holdings, regardless of which Party filed the appeal:
+The decision on appeal shall be appropriate to the basis or bases for appeal and may adopt one or more of the following holdings, regardless of which Party filed the appeal:

-1) Affirm the initial written determination;
+a) Affirm the initial written determination.

-3) Increase or decrease the sanctions;
+c) Increase or decrease the sanctions.

-5) Order a new Hearing
+e) Order a new Hearing.